Document last revised 23/04/13

 The extra settings made for plasma boundary conditions are:

-Where status can be one of EARTHED, ELECTRODE or INSULATED.
+Where status can be one of EARTHED, ELECTRODE or INSULATED (or USER for PLASMA-DC).
 If the line is missing, INSULATED is assumed.
 For internal plates, _L is appended to SUF_REAC, BATCH_FAC and PLASMA for Low-side conditions, and _H for High-side conditions.

 The attributes for a RAD_SURF object are: